Apply for financial aid

 - The federal government selects some FAFSA applications for a process called verification.
 If your FAFSA is selected, you will be required to submit a verification worksheet along with other documentation requested by the financial aid office.

-- Students interested in working on campus through the Learn and Earn program must complete an employment application.
+- Students can work on campus through the Learn and Earn program.
 Campus jobs are open to all students.
 Students may earn up to the amount listed on their financial aid offer, however this amount is not a guarantee.